edgecases-PurpleHax/pbj_and_ducks/README.md

 No. No ducks will be harmed in the making of this application.
 But there will be ducks, nyxiiieee commands it :smile:

 ### How to use this repo
 There will be a branch for each stream.
+There will also be branches for any cleanup done between streams.
 The main will have been merged to the most recent stream.
 Eventually, a release will be created for each stream as well, to show some versioning control concepts as well.